Bananas In Pyjamas

 Like the other breakout Australian children's franchise of the 1990s

 hard-pressed to find an Australian child of Generation Y or later who's never even seen

 the show let alone one who didn't love it as a child, based on the the ubiquitous merchandising

 .
 All this for a show where the episodes originally only ran for five minutes each.

 The idea for the show came from the song of the same name, which later became the show's Title Theme Tune

 .
-The song was written in 1967 by British composer Carey Blyton, nephew of Enid Blyton who wrote many children's classics such as Noddy
+The song was written in 1967 by British composer Carey Blyton (nephew of author Enid Blyton

 soon incorporated the song into its catalogue, and in 1979 an animated short film of the song